Education • Training • Certification

 10. How Long Are Your Course Certificates Good For?

-TCTA provides its own course certificates and pocket cards for: Baton, Pepper Spray, Handcuffs, and Conductive Energy Weapon – all through a third-party training program.
-Those certificates and pocket cards (Baton, Pepper Spray, Handcuffs, and Conductive Energy Weapon) are good for two years after completion and they are nationally recognized.
+TCTA provides its own course certificates and pocket cards for: Baton, Pepper Spray, Handcuffs, and Conductive Energy Weapon, First Aid/CPR.
+Those certificates and pocket cards are good for two years after completion and they are nationally recognized.
 You do not need to submit any paperwork to DPS for those.

 11. Are Your Certificates Good At Every Security Company?